dzenitAl/TaskTracker/README.md

 # TaskTracker
-Web API for entering project data into the database
+Web API for entering project data into the database.